abhididdigi/Jello/README.md

 ### To-do
 --------------
 1. Add support for Control Strucutres `For` and `Switch`.
-2. Editor in Service Now instance.
+2. Editor in Service Now instance(now hosted on Heroku, and available as a .zip)
 3. Add feature to include UI Macros too by using `g:call`.
 4. Add feature to write Processing Scripts and other scripts for UI pages/macros.
 5. Add test cases using Travis-Ci and/or other tools.